-Hunting and fishing shall be permitted on lands and waters within the national seashore in accordance with applicable federal and state laws except where or when prohibited by the secretary for reasons of public safety, administration, fish or wildlife management, or public use and enjoyment.
+Hunting and fishing shall be permitted on lands and waters within the national seashore in accordance with applicable federal and state laws, except where or when prohibited by the secretary for reasons of public safety, administration, fish or wildlife management, or public use and enjoyment.

 The national seashore cooperates with the states of Florida and Mississippi to allow recreational fishing.
-On April 6, 1995, the Office of the Solicitor rendered an opinion that neither the act authorizing the creation of Gulf Islands National Seashore nor the applicable regulations permit commercial fishing within the boundaries of the national seashore.
+On April 6, 1995, the Office of the Solicitor rendered an opinion that neither the act authorizing the creation of Gulf Islands National Seashore nor the applicable regulations allow commercial fishing within the boundaries of the national seashore.

-Pursuant to Public Law 91-660, the national seashore entered into a long-term Memorandum of Agreement with the Florida Fish and Wildlife Conservation Commission in 2000.
-The agreement calls for joint management of waterfowl hunting along certain sections of Perdido Key and Santa Rosa near Opal Beach.
-The national seashore is currently developing a plan in partnership with the commission to continue waterfowl hunting.
+Pursuant to Public Law 91-660, the national seashore entered into a long-term memorandum of agreement with the Florida Fish and Wildlife Conservation Commission (FFWCC) in 2000.
+The national seashore has finalized a plan in conjunction with the Florida Fish and Wildlife Conservation Commission to jointly manage waterfowl hunting along certain sections of Perdido Key and Santa Rosa Island.